MarcoGorelli/polars-plugins-tutorial/docs/prerequisites.md

 A Series is backed by chunked arrays, each of which holds data which is contiguous in memory.

-Here's an example of a Series backed  by multipe chunks:
+Here's an example of a Series backed  by multiple chunks:
 ```python
 In [27]: s = pl.Series([1,2,3])